ot4i/CP4I-OSSM/ace/toolkit-no-tracing/ReadMe.md

 At this point the service is solely accessible from the Istio gateway, and the automatic route creation also exposes an OpenShift Route pointing directly at the gateway endpoint for this service.

-- Navigate to the `istio-system` project
+- In the OpenShift console, navigate to the `istio-system` project
-- Navigate to *Networking* > *Routes*
+- Select to *Networking* > *Routes*
-- Select the location for the route corresponding to the host defined in `toolkit-no-tracing-gateway.yaml`: e.g. `ace-istio-toolkit-no-tracing-gw-xxxx`
+- Locate the Route which matches the host defined in `toolkit-no-tracing-gateway.yaml`: e.g. `ace-istio-toolkit-no-tracing-gw-xxxx`
+- Click the URL in the *Location* column
-- Append `/ping_test/v1/server` to the URL to test the service functionality.
+- Append `/ping_test/v1/server` to the URL and call it from your web browser
-- The correct access mode will be visible in the Kiali dashboard:
+- From the Kiali dashboard, it will be possible to see the service call routed from the Istio ingress via the mesh:
 ![toolkit-no-tracing-kiali](https://github.com/ot4i/CP4I-OSSM/blob/dev/images/toolkit-no-tracing-flow.png)